-\ Maintaining a diversified funding base consisting of customer deposits (both retail and corporate) and wholesale market deposits and maintaining contingency facilities.
+Maintaining a diversified funding base consisting of customer deposits (both retail and corporate) and wholesale market deposits and

-\ Carrying a portfolio of highly liquid assets, diversified by currency and maturity.

-\ Monitoring liquid ratios, maturity mismatches, behavioral characteristics of the Bank's financial assets and financial liabilities, and the extent to which the Bank's assets are encumbered and so not available as potential collateral for obtaining funding.

-\ Carrying out stress testing of the Bank's liquidity position.
+- maintaining contingency facilities. - Carrying a portfolio of highly liquid assets, diversified by currency and maturity. - Monitoring liquid ratios, maturity mismatches, behavioral characteristics of the Bank's financial assets and financial liabilities, and the extent to - which the Bank's assets are encumbered and so not available as potential collateral for obtaining funding. - Carrying out stress testing of the Bank's liquidity position.

-The most important of these is to maintain the minimum 20% liquid assets ratio to meet the regulatory requirement.
+The most important of these is to maintain the minimum 100% of Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) to meet the regulatory requirement.
 Liquid assets consist of cash, short-term bank deposits and liquid debt securities available for immediate sale.